Accessibility of Public Transit Services

 MTA is committed to providing a public transit system that everyone can use.
 We have made many improvements to make our system more accessible for people with disabilities and seniors.
-It is our hope that information provided in this section will enable you to travel safely and comfortably within our service area.
+It is our hope that the information provided in this section will enable you to travel safely and comfortably within our service area.

 For more information, or to request this information in an alternate format or translated into another language, please contact the department listed below.